GrowthLimit

 Navigate to "Sitemaps" under Index in GSC.
 Then, enter your sitemap URL (yoursite.com/sitemap.xml) and click "Submit."
 Google will process your sitemap and provide status updates on any issues.

 Regularly monitor your submitted sitemaps for errors like unreachable URLs, server errors, or formatting issues.
-Address these promptly to maintain optimal crawling efficiency.
-Remember that submitting a sitemap is a suggestion, not a guarantee that all listed pages will be indexed.
+Address these promptly to maintain crawling efficiency.
+Remember that submitting a sitemap is a suggestion, not a promise that all listed pages will be indexed.

 Mobile Usability Report

 The Mobile Usability Report identifies pages on your website that may have mobile viewing problems.
-With Google's mobile-first indexing, ensuring excellent mobile usability is necessary for maintaining and improving search rankings.
+With mobile-first indexing, use this report to find page groups that are hard to use on phones.

 Common Mobile Usability Issues

-- Text too small to read occurs when your page content uses difficult-to-read font sizes on mobile devices.
-Ensure your text uses at least 16px font sizes and maintains good contrast ratios.
+• Text too small to read occurs when your page content uses difficult-to-read font sizes on mobile devices.
+Check font size, line height, and contrast.

-- Clickable elements too close together happen when buttons, links, or other interactive elements are positioned too closely, making it difficult for users to tap the intended target.
-Maintain adequate spacing between clickable elements.
+• Clickable elements too close together happen when buttons, links, or other interactive elements are positioned too closely, making accidental taps likely.

-- Content wider than screen indicates that page content extends beyond the mobile viewport, forcing users to scroll horizontally.
-Implement responsive design principles to ensure content adapts to different screen sizes.
+• Content wider than screen indicates that page content extends beyond the mobile viewport, forcing users to scroll horizontally.
+Check tables, images, embeds, and fixed-width containers.

-- Viewport not set means your pages lack the viewport meta tag, which tells browsers how to scale content for different devices.
-Add <meta name="viewport" content="width=device-width, initial-scale=1"> to your page headers.
+• Viewport not set means your pages lack the viewport meta tag.
+Add <meta name="viewport" content="width=device-width, initial-scale=1"> to the page head.

 Improving Mobile Usability